 To visit the local sites, we got up early to beat some of the crowds and the amazing heat.
 We started with the Colossi of Memnon, two enormous statues on the West Bank of Luxor.
 The next stop was the unique Temple of Hatshepsut, built to commemorate the accomplishments of the great Queen Hatshepsut (18th Dynasty).
 Built out of cliff, the site is spectacular, and some of its carvings maintain their original color.
 Later in the day, we visited several tombs in the Valley of the Kings.
 Sadly, no photos are allowed inside these beautiful resting places for the pharaohs.

-Day 11: The many and varied religious sites of Cairo
+Day 11 – See the religious sites of Cairo

 In the morning, we left Luxor on a flight to Cairo for our final day in the capital city.
 After the short flight, we headed to the Coptic (Christian) area of the city.
 We visited historic churches and a synagogue, along with the huge mosque of Al-Azhar.
 In the afternoon, headed to the famous and enormous Khan al-Khalili market, where we made a few purchases and got some awesome henna tattoos just for fun.